CBenoit/NEToolKit/README.md

 =========
 A toolkit for NeuroEvolution featuring NEAT and rtNEAT **(work in progress)**.

+## Requirements

+A compiler supporting c++17 standard is a necessary to build.

 ## Building on Linux

 You can build with the provided `CMakeLists.txt` file.